RTÉ News on Two: History

-The programme began as Newsnight in 1978 and was broadcast at the end of programming during much of the RTÉ Two's first 10 years on the air.
-It was largely an international news service with reports from BBC News, ITN, ABC News, CBS and other American networks.
+The programme began as Newsnight in 1978 and was usually the last programme of the day during RTÉ 2's first ten years on the air.
+It was largely an international news service with reports from BBC News, ITN, ABC News, CBS News and other American networks.

-On 3 October 1988, RTÉ Two relaunched as Network 2 and their news programme was relaunched as Network News – it was a regular RTÉ News bulletin but the name reflected the name of the channel it was broadcast on.
+On 3 October 1988, RTÉ 2 relaunched as Network 2, and their news programme was relaunched as Network News.
+It was a regular RTÉ News bulletin but the new name reflected the new name of the channel it was broadcast on.

 In 1997, as part of RTÉ's revamp of Network 2 as "N2", the programme was completely changed and renamed News 2.
 News 2 was presented by Sharon Ní Bheoláin (who had presented Nuacht RTÉ for a number of years) and Anthony Murnane.
 Both presenters would present alternating weeks, with another presenter for the sports news.
-Unlike RTÉ News on RTÉ One News 2 was presented from a green screen studio, the presenters sat on high stools, the main news presenter would sit on the right while the sports presenter on the left at different desks.
+Unlike RTÉ News on RTÉ One, News 2 was presented from a green screen studio, the presenters sat on high stools, the main news presenter would sit on the right with the sports presenter on the left at different desks.

-In 2003, RTÉ began another rebranding exercise and choose to highlight what channels they own hence N2 was relaunched as RTÉ N2 (however continuity referred to the channel as RTÉ Network 2).
-The RTÉ Network 2 news programme was restored to the regular RTÉ News look and branding (as "RTÉ News on Two"), and now broadcasts from the regular RTÉ News studio, but many of the innovations of News 2 and the younger agenda remain.
+In 2003, RTÉ began another rebranding exercise and choose to highlight what channels they own, hence N2 was relaunched as RTÉ N2 (however continuity referred to the channel as RTÉ Network 2).
+The RTÉ Network 2 news programme was restored to the regular RTÉ News look and branding (as RTÉ News on Two), and now broadcasts from the regular RTÉ News studio, but many of the innovations of News 2 and the younger agenda remain.
 For example, the presenter usually stands to introduce the first story.

 The series was replaced by two early evening bulletins called News Feed on 22 September 2014, which ran until January 2017.

-A live late night news remains on both RTÉ One and RTÉ News Now on Fridays between September and May after The Late Late Show.
+Late-night news programme aired on both RTÉ One and RTÉ News Now on Friday and Saturday nights after the final prime time programme of the evening (e.g. The Late Late Show, Kenny Live, Tubridy Tonight).

+There are no morning or late night news bulletins on any RTÉ channel.